taipeik9/Google-Gemini-Toggle/readme.md

 # Google Gemini Toggle

 Adds a toggle on Google searches which enables / disables the Gemini results.
+Version 1.0

 ## Quick Demonstration